 Never were we so close to see Formula 1 die.

 FISA and FOCA affiliated teams are under hot fire coming from their own sponsors.
 And Balestre considers pausing Formula 1!
 Ecclestone doesn’t care and goes all the way.
-In February 1981, in Kyalami, FOCA hosts its first race of its pirate championship.
+In February 1981, in Kyalami, FOCA hosts the first race of its pirate championship.
 The British businessman hopes that the media impact will be large.
-But that’s a huge fail as nobody turns up for this “Formula Libre” event, as they don’t have the rights to use the name of Formula 1!
+But that’s a huge fail as nobody turns up for this “Formula Libre” event, as they don’t have the rights to use the Formula 1™ name!

 As unbelievable as this may be, Marlboro saves the day and forces FISA and FOCA to negotiate.
 The armistice is signed Place de la Concorde on March the 11th, 1981, four days prior to the season-opener, in Long Beach!
 This “Concorde Agreement” gives birth to the Formula 1 World Championship as we know it today.

-Very quickly, all the other teams copy these systems, although the Brabham solution is the most advanced one.
+Very quickly, all the other teams try to copy although the Brabham one is the most advanced.
 Well aware of those illegal practices, the FISA turns a blind eye.
 Balestre can’t do a thing.
 When he forces the teams to use skirts “made of a uniform and solid material”, they take this literally and use rubber skirts!
-Indeed, rubber is a solid material, not a liquid or a gaseous one…
+Indeed, rubber is a solid material, as it’s not a liquid nor a gaseous one…

 To everyone’s surprise, Piquet wins the 1981 championship.